CornerstonePres/cornerstone-pres/_events/2020-03-15-worship-live-stream.md

 Scripture Reading: 1Timothy 2:1-7

-Sermon: Prayer/A Service of Prayer
+Sermon: We Are Urged to Pray

 As a Matthew 25 church, Cornerstone Cares about God's people in each walk of life and seeks to support vibrant ministries that help us eradicate systemic poverty and dismantle structural racism.